 You are not eligible to apply for a programme grant if you are:

-- from a Medical Research Council institute - a core-supported programme/group leader from MRC units and the Francis Crick Institute.
+- from an MRC institute - a core-supported programme or group leader from MRC units and the Francis Crick Institute.

 A principal investigator can usually hold only one programme grant at a time.